open/close all folders

 - The scene really shows the psychological toll that being a Kid Hero can have on that child.
 Dick's personality in adulthood is now a lot more understandable.

-Hank and Dawn
+Episode 9: Hank And Dawn

 - Hank as a child getting molested by the football coach to protect Don.
 Understandably the memory has a great emotional impact on him into adulthood.

 - Also with the way Hank recognizes the coach’s intentions towards Don, it can be argued that this is not the first time something like this has happened to Hank.

 - The deaths of Hank's brother and Dawn's mother.